Dominant Lions ace Kona Takahashi has no plans to visit barber

 Takahashi is 5-0 with a 2.45 ERA — eighth among qualified NPB starters — in 62⅓ innings.
 He also has a 1.12 walks plus hits per innings pitched (WHIP) and is tied with the Fukuoka SoftBank Hawks’ Shuta Ishikawa for the NPB lead with eight quality starts.

 In short, Takahashi has been pretty good.
-He is filling the void created by Yusei Kikuchi’s departure to MLB — albeit a year late.
+He is filling the void created by Yusei Kikuchi’s departure to MLB — albeit two years late.

 This is good news for Seibu fans.